 After years of foolishly running my online business via public WiFi, I decided to start using a VPN to secure my communications (and access a bit of out of market sporting events while traveling).

 But I found out that – similar to web hosting – there is no such thing as a “best VPN provider”.
 In fact, it’s like a whole world of confusing information where even trustworthy information is near-useless since it’s so complex.

 This VyprVPN review is my notes from trying them out for my own purposes as a security-aware, traveling, US-based businessperson who needs good usability and good pricing.
 I am not a political activist or someone who regularly travels to firewalled countries.

 Whether you are looking for a VPN for privacy, for website access, for avoiding geotargeting, for protecting communications or all the above, hopefully, this VyprVPN review will be useful.
-You can also skip to next steps here.

 Here’s my VyprVPN review – structured with pros & cons based on my experience as a customer.